2022 Calamba local elections: Results

 The candidates for mayor and vice mayor with the highest number of votes will win.

 Candidates who are incumbent in the position they are running are in italic text.

 Mayoral election

 Incumbent Timmy Chipeco is term-limited and is running for congressman.
 His brother, incumbent councilor Joey Chipeco is his party's nominee.
 His opponents are former governor ER Ejercito and incumbent Vice Mayor Roseller Rizal.

+Results by Baranggay

 Vice mayoral election

 Incumbent Roseller Rizal is term-limited and is running for mayor.
 His party nominated incumbent councilor Angelito Lazaro, Jr. His opponent is incumbent councilor Soliman Rajay Lajara.

 Congressional election

 Incumbent Joaquin Chipeco, Jr. is term-limited.
 His son, incumbent Mayor Justin Marc Chipeco is his party's nominee.
 His opponents are incumbent Councilor Charisse Anne Hernandez and Emerson Panganiban.
 Hernandez is Chipeco's former ally.

 City Council elections

 Voters will elect twelve councilors to comprise the City Council or the Sangguniang Panlungsod.